Director Wise: Fifty more visits, five new lessons

 I have visited roughly 50 school districts in each of my three years as director of the Iowa Department of Education.
 These visits are the best part of my job.
 They allow me to connect the dots between policy and practice and to identify ways in which the Department can better support schools in providing excellent educational opportunities.

 Like many educators, I find that the end of a school year provides the opportunity for reflection.
-Following my first year as director, I reflected on the challenges and opportunities facing our schools, all of which are still true two years later.
-Last year, I shared five lessons I learned in my school visits.
+Following my first year as director, I reflected on the challenges and opportunities (link removed) facing our schools, all of which are still true two years later.
+Last year, I shared five lessons (link removed) I learned in my school visits.
 This year, I’m adding five new understandings to the mix.

 Career and technical education (CTE) is for all students.